board of directors

 PRESIDENT — Jacey Cosentino (she/her)

 Jacey J. Cosentino is a Pensacola native and graduate of Booker T. Washington High School.
-Jacey moved to Los Angeles in 1999 after attending the University of South Alabama.
-She enrolled at Joe Blasco Makeup School in Hollywood in 2000 and had a 14 year career as a Makeup Artist in Film and TV before moving back to Pensacola.
+Jacey moved to Los Angeles in 1999 after attending the University of South Alabama, majored in Biomedical Science.
+She enrolled at Joe Blasco Makeup School in Hollywood in 2000 and had a 14-year career as a Celebrity Makeup Artist in Film and TV before moving back to Pensacola.
 In 2014 Jacey went back to College, The University of West Florida, to obtain her B.S.B.A. in Finance and Accounting.
-Currently she is a Financial Advisor at Morgan Stanley with a sole focus on assisting others in aligning their values and beliefs with the way they invest and grow wealth.
-Her main areas are LGBTQ Investments, Sustainability, Environmental Preservation and Rehabilitation, and Corporate Transparency.
+Currently she is a Financial Advisor at Edward Jones Peacock Wealth Management Team with a sole focus on assisting others in aligning their values and beliefs with the way they invest and grow wealth.
+She has been on the board of Sunday's Child for 6 years – has been Treasurer, Vice President, and President (current, second term).
+She also serves on the board for the Pensacola Humane Society Fur Ball, the Pensacola Opera, Rally for Childhood Cancer Shopping Soiree' and is the co-director of Mountainfilm Festival Pensacola.

-Jacey has one son, Clark, owns and runs a small farm animal rescue in Beulah, and when not at work or home you can find her taking in a yoga class, attending social events, or camping with friends.
+Jacey has one son, Clark, owns and runs a small farm animal rescue in Beulah, and when not at work or home you can find her playing tennis, attending social events, traveling, or spending time with her closest friends.

 VICE PRESIDENT - Aurora Osborn (she/her)